Snifexx/snifex-api/README.md

 -  For generic/unknown pointers predilect the use of `void*` (or `char*` only for single byte pointer arithmetic) instead of `uintptr_t` or `intptr_t`.
 If you really have to use one of the two prefer the former.

+- My styling guidelines:
+    - *snake_case* for functions and macros (that are intended to be used as funcs),
+    - *camelCase* for variables,
+    - *CAPS_SNAKE_CASE* for constants and macros (that are intended to be used as constants or utility macros),
+    - *PascalCase* for types and macros (that are intended to be used as types) with the exception of the basic `string` type I made.

+- Some naming conventions:
+    - When naming functions that operate on a type, that could 'feel' method-like, prefix the name with the type, maybe abbreviating it.
+Examples: `str_trim`, `arena_alloc`

+- Good practise:
+    - Practise Defensive Programming, I.E. spam asserts a lot.

 # TODO